 A week later, this Millennial and a few of her friends were over at the house and I showed them our theater with the 110-inch screen and full blown sound system.
 They gasped – they had never seen one of these in person and more important, they had never experienced one.
 Well, they sat down and watched Blade Runner 2049 from start to finish and not one of them picked up their phone the whole time.
 Once the movie was over, they picked up their phones, snapped pictures of the screen and shot that out to their peeps.
 They were sharing a user experience.
 They couldn’t have cared less about what brands I had, or the technical specs or acoustic treatment – they were only talking about the experience.
 Great sound, booming bass, detailed picture, etc. They could fully grasp how a home theater would play in their lives, as it was now tangible and real.
 And experienced.
 And they shared.

 So, give your digital customers an experience and show them how your products will be involved with their lives.
-Don’t focus entirely on what happens leading up to a sale (online research, website hits, specifications and our industry’s inane use of acronyms, etc.), also focus on what happens after the sale (did you deliver on your brand promise, are you providing service, are your customers sharing, is your reputation growing, etc.).
+Don’t focus entirely on what happens leading up to a sale (online research, website hits, specifications and our industry’s inane use of acronyms, etc.).
+Instead, focus on what happens after the sale (did you deliver on your brand promise, are you providing service, are your customers sharing, is your reputation growing, etc.).
 Focus on the user, not the buyer.